Testing the simplifying assumption in high-dimensional vine copulas: A hierarchical procedure for testing the in vine copulas

-In \autoref{tableRealDataNonFin} and \autoref{tableRealDataFin} we provide detailed information for all ten data sets being studied and also report the test results with the hierarchical procedure (\autoref{testprocedure} and \autoref{cccdt}) to check the validity of the simplifying assumption.
-For all cases where we reject the $H_0$ that the simplifying assumption is satisfied, we also report the first tree in which we reject at least one null hypothesis of the form $H_0: (\pvc{U}_{i|\condset},\pvc{U}_{i+j|\condset})\indep U_{\condset}$ and therefore stop the hierarchical test procedure.
+In \autoref{tableRealData} we provide information about all four data sets and report the results of the hierarchical test procedure with the CCC test $\Theta_\Myidx$. \footnote{Note that the CCC test $\Theta_\Myidx$ is not a consistent test because the conditional correlation can be constant if the simplifying assumption is false.
+Moreover, if the conditional correlation is varying it may be possible that this variation is not detected by the proposed CCC test $\Theta_\Myidx$ with the decision tree based partitioning as described in \autoref{secDecTreeGroup}.} For all cases where the validity of the simplifying assumption is rejected, we show the first tree in which we reject at least one null hypothesis of the form $H_0: (\Ppitu, \Ppitv)\indep U_{\condset}$ and stop the hierarchical test procedure.
+Moreover, the smallest p-value of one hypothesis of the hierarchical procedure is also depicted.

-For both non-financial data examples \texttt{uranium} and \texttt{concrete} we reject the simplifying assumption already in the second tree (\autoref{tableRealDataNonFin}).
-This is in line with the results reported by \citet{Gijbels2016} for the data set \texttt{uranium} and by \citet{Kraus2017} for both data sets.
-The results for the filtered financial returns are mixed (\autoref{tableRealDataFin}).
-For three out of eight data sets we reject the simplifying assumption.
-In the cases where the \SA{} is rejected, the \SA{} is not already rejected in the second tree.
-This indicates that the violation of the \SA{} for the vine copula selected by Di{\ss}mann's algorithm might be less severe for this kind of data as compared to \texttt{uranium} and \texttt{concrete}.
-This is consistent with the findings of \citet{Kraus2017} who also use the CCC test and report that the simplifying assumption seems to be rather appropriate for filtered financial returns. \citet{Kraus2017} argue that a possible explanation is that multivariate t-copulas are often well suited for modeling filtered financial returns and \citet{Stoeber2013} has proven that t-copulas can be represented as simplified vine copulas.
+For the non-financial data example \texttt{uranium} we reject the simplifying assumption already in tree $T_2$.
+The rejection is in line with the results reported by \citet{Gijbels2016} and \citet{Kraus2017}.
+In \autoref{figUraniumScatter} we provide a visualization of the rejected building block for the \texttt{uranium} data set.
+The grouped scatterplots are formed according to the decision tree used for the CCC test $\Theta_\Myidx$.
+For easier visual inspection the margins are transformed to be standard normal and contours derived from copula kernel density estimates (\texttt{R}-package \texttt{kdecopula} \citep{kdecopula}) are shown.
+The plots show that the conditional copula of Scandium (\texttt{Sc}) and Cesium (\texttt{Cs}) given Titanium (\texttt{Ti}) is varying with an estimated positive correlation of $0.20$ for values of Titanium being smaller than its median and a negative estimated correlation of $-0.20$ for larger values of Titanium.

-Summing up, the analysis of the real data sets demonstrates that the CCC test can successfully be applied to investigate the \SA{} in high-dimensional simplified vine copula models.
-For further applications of the CCC test we refer the reader to \citet{Kraus2017} and \citet{Schellhase2017}.
+For the three filtered financial returns the simplifying assumption cannot be rejected on the basis of the CCC test $\Theta_\Myidx$ (\autoref{tableRealData}).
+This indicates that the possible violation of the \SA{} for the vine copulas selected by Di{\ss}mann's algorithm might be less severe for this kind of data as compared to \texttt{uranium}.
+This is consistent with the findings of \citet{Kraus2017} who also use the CCC test and report that the simplifying assumption seems to be rather appropriate for filtered financial returns.